KoushikVanama/movie-lobby-api/Setup.md

   - Update your own credentials and cluster name inorder to connect to mongo database in `app.module.ts` file

 # Steps to include Caching
-  - `npm install @nestjs/cache-manager cache-manager`
+  - Install cache package using this command `npm install @nestjs/cache-manager cache-manager`